picosonic/js13k-2018/devdiary/diary.md

 -----------
 Applied physics and basic patrolling AI to the enemies.

-After getting some feedback I changed the jump key to space and enter rather than just use the up key.
+After getting some feedback I changed the jump key to Space and Enter rather than just use the Up key.
 This was incase I decided to use ladders or ropes later in development.

 20th August
 -----------